Surrey Hills Qigong Home2025-06-08T17:12:43+00:00

 About Sue

-I’m Sue – a former BBC journalist and communications consultant, now sharing the ancient practice of Qigong in the beautiful Surrey Hills.
+I’m Sue Llewellyn, a former BBC journalist and communications consultant now also teaching Qigong in Surrey.

-It’s a far cry from the high-pressure world of news.
-After 15 years of long shifts, tight deadlines and tough stories, I burned out.
 That moment set me on a healing journey – through yoga, Reiki, gut healing – until, during lockdown, I discovered Qigong.
 And everything changed.

-This nature-based, mind-body-breath practice felt like the missing piece I’d been searching for.
-A kind of homecoming – to breath, to body, and to a deeper rhythm of life.
-You don’t need to be fit, flexible or spiritual — just open to slowing down, breathing deeply and moving with awareness.
+You don’t need to be fit, flexible or spiritual – just open to slowing down, breathing deeply and moving with awareness.

-I’m a certified Qigong instructor and have been training for five years with respected teachers, including my wise and generous mentor Mimi Kuo-Deemer.
-I continue to be inspired by many others including Ken Cohen, Stephanie Nosco and John Munro.
+I’m a certified Qigong instructor and have been training for over five years with respected teachers, including my wise and generous mentor Mimi Kuo-Deemer.

-Today I guide gentle, welcoming classes – outdoors and online – to help people feel more grounded, energised and connected.
 Many of those I work with are juggling busy lives or navigating big transitions – work, family, health, or simply the sense of having lost touch with themselves.

 Let’s move softly, breathe deeply, and reconnect with what really matters.